Car Sensors: Classification and Application

 4. Position and Speed Sensors

-Position and speed sensors are mainly used to detect crank angle, engine speed, throttle percentage, vehicle speed, etc. The car position sensor and speed sensor used in automobiles are mainly generator type, magneto-resistive type, Hall effect type, reed switch type, optical type, semiconductor magnetic transistor type, etc...
-The measurement range is 0 -360, the accuracy is less than 0.5, and the measured bending angle is 0.1.
+Position and speed sensors are primarily used to detect crank angle, engine speed, throttle position percentage, vehicle speed, etc. Automotive position sensors and speed sensors include generator type, magnetoresistive type, Hall effect type, reed switch type, optical type, semiconductor magnetic transistor type, etc. The measurement range is 0-360°, with accuracy better than 0.5°, and measured angle resolution of 0.1°.

-There are many types of vehicle speed sensors, like those with the rotation of sensitive wheel rotation, sensitive power transmission rotation, and sensitive differential speed driven shaft.
-When the vehicle speed is higher than 100km/h, the general measurement method will have a large error, and a non-contact photoelectric speed sensor is required.
-The technical indicators are:
+There are many types of vehicle speed sensors, including those sensitive to wheel rotation, transmission rotation, and differential drive shaft rotation.
+When vehicle speed exceeds 100km/h, conventional measurement methods have significant errors, requiring non-contact photoelectric speed sensors.

 5. Gas Sensors

-The gas sensor is mainly used to detect gas and exhaust emissions in the vehicle body.
-The most important one is the car oxygen sensor, practical ones include zirconia sensors (operating temperature -40℃-900℃, accuracy 1%), zirconia concentration battery gas sensors (operating temperature 300℃~800℃), solid Electrolyte zirconia gas sensors (operating temperature 0℃~400℃, accuracy 0.5%), and titanium dioxide car O2 sensor.
-Compared with the zirconia sensor, the titanium dioxide oxygen sensor in the car has a simple structure, lightweight, low cost, and strong resistance to lead pollution.
+Gas sensors are primarily used to detect exhaust gas composition and emissions in vehicles.
+The most important is the automotive oxygen sensor.
+Practical types include zirconia sensors (operating temperature -40°C to 900°C, accuracy 1%), zirconia concentration cell gas sensors (operating temperature 300°C to 800°C), solid electrolyte zirconia gas sensors (operating temperature 0°C to 400°C, accuracy 0.5%), and titanium dioxide automotive O₂ sensors.
+Compared to zirconia sensors, titanium dioxide oxygen sensors have simpler structures, are lightweight, cost-effective, and have strong resistance to lead contamination.

 6. Knock Sensors

-The piezoelectric knock sensor has a sensitivity up to 200mV/g at the center frequency of 5.417khz and has good linearity at the amplitude of 0.1g-10g.
+Knock sensors include magnetostrictive and piezoelectric types.
+The magnetostrictive knock sensor operates at temperatures from -40°C to 125°C with a frequency range of 5-10kHz.
+Piezoelectric knock sensors have sensitivity up to 200mV/g at center frequency of 5.417kHz and exhibit good linearity at amplitudes of 0.1g-10g.

 7. Radar Sensors